War3Evo/War3Source/README.md

 The mod was originally founded by Anthony Iacono (AKA "pimpinjuice") who passed it on to Yi (Derek) Luo AKA Ownage | Ownz (DarkEnergy) who then passed it on to the community.
 To see a list of contributors since we've moved to Github check https://github.com/War3Evo/War3Source/contributors

-NOTE:

-Branch W3S-El-Diablo-Updates will be a rework of the War3Source engine in order to create compatiblity for War3Evo future developers.
-This will be the public version of War3Evo's War3Source Engine and still keep compatibiliy between games.